cauldronio/cauldron/guides/metrics/community/onboarding-last-active.md

-# \# Onboarding vs Last seen
+# Authors onboarding / last active (Git)

-Number of people entering vs last seen people in the period defined by the user.
+Number of authors onboarding vs authors last active in the period defined by the user.

 ```
 index: 'all'